jackwinslow/trainium/README.md

 # Trainium
 A social app that promotes mental fitness through physical fitness.

-## Brainstormed, designed, and developed in under 24 hours for the Hack the Heights Hack-a-thon.
+## Brainstormed, designed, and developed in under 24 hours